Developed in collaboration with

 How can I accommodate my patients who don't want to take an extra day off from work to have laboratory tests done?

 Many health care organizations have extended laboratory hours that allow patients to come in before work, after work, or on weekends.
-In addition, some health care organizations allow patients to have labs drawn at a satellite facility closer to their home.
-Many labs allow the patient to schedule their blood draw, saving the patient time.
+In addition, some health care organizations allow patients to have labs drawn at a satellite facility closer to their homes.
+Many labs allow patients to schedule their blood draw, providing extra flexibility.

 “Pre-visit lab through point-of-care testing saved our clinic $25 per visit in physician and staff time.”